jbandi/eeboo/README.md

 ### `yarn start`
 Start the server in production mode
+To connect to a firbase backend, a valid firebase token has to be referenced in the dev config file, see [Configuration](#configuration)

 ### `yarn start-dev`
 Runs a node.js express server listening on port 3001.
 The Server runs in DEV mode.
-To connect to a firbase backend, a valid firebase token has to be referenced in the dev config file
+To connect to a firbase backend, a valid firebase token has to be referenced in the dev config file, see [Configuration](#configuration)

 ### `yarn start-test`
 Runs a node.js express server listening on port 3001 The Server runs in TEST mode and thus connects to a firebase TEST database instance.
 This command is mainly used to debug test cases
+To connect to a firbase backend, a valid firebase token has to be referenced in the dev config file, see [Configuration](#configuration)

 ### `yarn test`
 Runs all tests against a real firebase datastore.
 The Server runs in TEST mode and connects to a specific Test firebase instance.
+To connect to a firbase backend, a valid firebase token has to be referenced in the dev config file, see [Configuration](#configuration)

 ### `yarn lint`
-Runs JavaScript linter against all .js files
+Runs JavaScript linter ([eslint](https://eslint.org/) with [airbnb](https://www.npmjs.com/package/eslint-config-airbnb) configuration) against all .js files

 ### `yarn lint-fix`
 Inline fixes linter issues that can be autonomously fixed by the linter

 ### `yarn test-coverage`
 Runs test cases including coverage information.
-The code coverage is reported in static html files under directory coverage
+The code coverage is reported in static html files under the directory coverage

 ## Files and Directories
 main application file